marvelous-benji/wordlists_generator/README.md

-This is a simple script that automate urlencoding for evading  some web filters
+This is a wordlist generator for password bruteforcing